mazharul007/js-random/README.md

-This repo contains the random practices on js with the best practice along with some cool poject as a part of practise and learning js.
+This repo contains the random practices on js with the best practice along with some cool project as a part of practice and learning js.